ajfigueroa/ajfigueroa.github.io/_posts/2018-09-04-Unexpected-Closure.md

 We'll make the `themeColor` optional here since it'll be up to the User if they want to customize this.

-Assume that our application already had an object to represent a theme unsurprisingly called `Theme`:
+Assume that our application already had an object to represent a theme called `Theme`:

 ```swift
 class Theme {